arpit15006/EDA-Calculator/README.md

 This project provides a comprehensive solution for predicting bank loan defaults based on client application data.
 It includes data exploration, preprocessing, model building, and a web application for visualizing results and making predictions.

+** Make sure to put all the .CSV files provided for hackathon in the same folder to run AI analysis and install the required python libraries **

 ## Problem Statement

 The goal of this project is to predict whether a client will default on a loan based on their application information.
 This helps banks make better lending decisions and manage risk effectively.